scriby/asyncblock/README.md

 ```
 ==================================================================

-A fork of [node-green-light](https://github.com/axkibe/node-green-light) with parallel execution support and some other goodies.
+A fully fledged flow control library built on top of fibers.

 ###Installation